MechanicalSoup/MechanicalSoup/README.rst

 Overview
 --------

-A Python library for automating interaction with websites.
+A Python library is for a automating interaction with a websites.
 MechanicalSoup automatically stores and sends cookies, follows redirects, and can follow links and submit forms.
-It doesn't do JavaScript.
+It doesn't do the JavaScript.

 MechanicalSoup was created by `M Hickford
 <https://github.com/hickford/>`__, who was a fond user of the